ministryofjustice/dps-data-compliance/readme/deletion_events.md

 [< Back](../README.md)
 ---
-## Publishing Deletion Event to SNS Topic
+## Deletion Event Queues

-Once the DPS Data Compliance Service identifies an offender for deletion, it adds an event onto the offender_events topic with an `eventType` of `DATA_COMPLIANCE_DELETE-OFFENDER`.

-Other services such as Elite2 API pick up this event from an SNS queue and delete the offender data as a result.
+The DPS Data Compliance Service communicates with Elite2 API to retrieve referrals for offender deletion and to send commands to delete offender data.

+This is done using two SQS queues, one inbound and one outbound.

+The Data Compliance Service requests, via an async API, that Elite2 populates the offender pending deletion queue with a batch of referrals.
+The Data Compliance service consumes this queue and if it cannot find any reason why the offender data cannot be deleted, it will then publish a new event on the offender deletion granted queue which Elite2 will consume and process the deletion.

+For consistency with other DPS queues, messages have an `eventType` message attribute.
+The messages received from Elite2 API for deletion referral will have an `eventType` of either `DATA_COMPLIANCE_OFFENDER-PENDING-DELETION` or `DATA_COMPLIANCE_OFFENDER-PENDING-DELETION-COMPLETE`.
+The `-COMPLETE` message is sent by Elite2 API once it has finished adding messages to the queue for that batch.
+This allows the Data Compliance Service to check that the process associated with a given async API request has been completed.

 ### Setup